Cal State requires students to be vaccinated for COVID-19 — but it’s not evenly enforced

 The lack of enforcement makes some students feel unsafe, and public health experts say it risks undermining the rule’s effectiveness.
 Yet others, including the Cal State Student Association and some campus administrators, say the flexibility is necessary to avoid penalizing students who come from communities where they might have less access to the vaccine.

-After the chancellor’s office told the CalMatters College Journalism Network in late September that it was not tracking campus-level vaccination data, reporters requested vaccination rates for all students from Cal State’s 23 campuses.
-Of 22 campuses that provided data, Cal State Stanislaus and Cal State East Bay ranked the lowest in student vaccination percentages, with 66% and 54% respectively.
-Cal State Long Beach, Cal Maritime and San Diego State University have seen near-completee compliance with vaccination rates at or above 95%.
+After the Chancellor’s office told the CalMatters College Journalism Network in late September that it was not tracking campus-level vaccination data, reporters requested vaccination rates for all students from Cal State’s 23 campuses.
+Of 22 campuses that provided data, Cal State Stanislaus and Cal State Bakersfield ranked the lowest in student vaccination percentages, with about 66% of their student bodies vaccinated.
+Cal State Long Beach, Cal Maritime and San Diego State University have seen near complete compliance with vaccination rates at or above 95%.

 “You should know the rates for everyone,” she said.
 “Mandates are only as good as your ability to enforce them or monitor them.”